Kineruth/spring-boot-project/README.md

-# Spring Boot - Project
+# A Spring Boot Project - Student DB

 This application sets up a "student" database, implements CRUD operations on it and posts in a JSON format on an HTTP localhost web page.